knative/community/mechanics/MATURITY-LEVELS.md

 multiple repositories).

-Note that this document intentionally refers to the process of selecting implemented interfaces from sandbox which should be part of core as "migration-to-core" rather than "incubation" or "promotion" – while it may be personally satisfying to have a component be part of the core, components which are not in the core may be equally valuable and production-worthy.
+Note that this document intentionally refers to the process of selecting implemented interfaces from extensions which should be part of core as "migration-to-core" rather than "incubation" or "promotion" – while it may be personally satisfying to have a component be part of the core, components which are not in the core may be equally valuable and production-worthy.